noir-lang/book/src/getting_started/typescript.md

 }
 ```

-Which can then be used to verify Noir proofs:
+To verify a Noir proof using the verifier contract:

 ```ts
 // 1_mul.ts